Healthcare in Cape Town

 It follows that the public sector in Cape Town caters largely to poorer communities and the city's working classes, and lacks some of the creature comforts and privacy often associated with hospitals in the US and Europe.
 Given that they are responsible for serving more than 80 percent of the population, public hospitals are often understaffed and underfunded.

-Although some of the best doctors in Cape Town are employed in the public system, the long queues and a depressing environment often steer those with the means toward the private sector.
+Although some of the best doctors in Cape Town are employed in the public system, the long queues often steer those with the means toward the private sector.

 Private healthcare in Cape Town

 Most expats moving to Cape Town will use private facilities.
-Basic consultations with general practitioners are generally affordable but costs can quickly escalate if someone finds themselves with even the slightest complication.
+Basic consultations with general practitioners are generally affordable but costs can quickly escalate with even the slightest complication.

-For this reason, it's highly recommended that expats take out private insurance.
+For this reason, it's highly recommended that expats take out private health insurance, which South Africans commonly refer to as 'medical aid'.
 An assortment of local service providers offer different schemes; some are completely comprehensive, while others provide basic hospital cover for emergencies.

-Private primary facilities, specialist clinics and full-scale hospitals abound in Cape Town and are easily accessed from nearly any location.
-Over the years this sector has taken over many of the tertiary and specialist procedures that used to be performed in the public sector.
+Private primary facilities, specialist clinics and full hospitals abound in Cape Town and are easily accessed from nearly any location.

 The best way to find a good doctor in Cape Town is via word-of-mouth.
 It is worth consulting with other expats, local colleagues and friends who've had experiences with healthcare in Cape Town.